-Many community college graduates with associate's degrees have completed Introduction Mathematics, which introduces number to systems, logic, basic algebra, and descriptive statistics.
-This course is not accepted for transfer to any 4-year institution in the state.
-Others take the minimum transfer math course, Quantitative which introduces Reasoning, proportional reasoning, modeling, financial literacy and validity studies (logic and set theory) in a very much applied fashion.
+Many community college graduates with associate's degrees have completed Introduction Mathematics, which introduces number systems, logic, basic algebra, and descriptive This course is not accepted for transfer to any 4-year institution in the state.
+Others take the minimum transfer math course, Quantitative Reasoning, which introduces proportional reasoning, modeling, financial literacy and validity studies (logic and set theory) in a very much applied fashion.
 Finally, there are those who transfer in with Pre-Calculus and/or Calculus.
 While it is presumed that the latter would be the best candidates for a DSA program, the reality is that there is wide variance in the students typically transferring or entering SPCS programs.
-The question is what math is required for a DSA program for non-traditional students?
+The question is what math is required for a DSA program for nontraditional students?
 Data Science Weekly (2013) suggests several competencies for the DS resume, including linear algebra, regression, probability theory, numerical analysis and core machine learning methods.

-It is suggested that new approaches in curriculum and pedagogy are required to service the nontraditional demographic and ensure the success of these students.
+It is suggested that new approaches in curriculum and pedagogy are required to service the non-traditional demographic and ensure the success of these students.
 This is a new audience - students who may not have received a recent, college preparatory and heavily quantitative high school education, but who have the maturity and capability of working with data.
+The reality is that to require typical DSA prerequisites of linear algebra, calculus, statistics and

-Rather than forcing these students to undergo traditional quantitative courses to fill holes in their education, it involves integrating quantitative competencies into Data Analytics courses.
+Rather than forcing SPCS DSA students to undergo traditional quantitative courses to fill holes in their education, it involves integrating quantitative competencies into Data Analytics courses.
 It involves modifying pedagogies to place less stress on developing models, and more on using emerging and increasingly complex tools and cloud competencies to analyze, interpret and leverage the results.
 Critical thinking, problem solving and articulation of results are stressed.
 The challenge is to address the unique barriers to success for these students, ensuring their success in a data driven world.
 The specific math components covered in each course is driven by course content, and is anticipated to be developed as the courses are designed.